All Episodes

 It's been, I think, over a decade since we've done a program together.

-Over the course of a decade or so, maybe a little bit less, but we did some really, really interesting programs by my measure.
+But we did some really, really interesting programs by my measure.

-The one that stands out in my mind is the Night of the Phoenix Lights.
+The one that stands out in my mind is the night of the Phoenix Lights.

-I was on that coast-to-coast with you.
+I was on that, on coast to coast with you.

-You were getting calls, I was getting calls.
+You were getting calls.

 We had no idea what had happened.